opencor/opencor-user-documentation/src/knownLimitations.rst

   - It will crash OpenCOR if you try to export a `CellML <https://cellml.org/>`__ file to a user-defined format that is described in a file that contains valid, but unknown, `XML <https://w3.org/XML>`__.
   - It may incorrectly (in)validate certain `CellML <https://cellml.org/>`__ files.

+- OpenCOR comes with :ref:`pythonSupport`, which requires OpenCOR to be installed in a directory that does not contain spaces.

 Windows and Linux
 -----------------